About us

 - No previous musical experience is needed

-- The music is formed of complex layers, which encourages listening and non-verbal communication skills
+- The music is formed of complex layers, which encourages listening and non-verbal communication skill

 - Everyone’s contribution is equally important